logaan/experiment/README.md

 pull pull in midje for testing but otherwise leave you with as small a project as possible.

+Suitable for hello worlding a new library or quickly validating an idea.

 ## Usage

 No installation is needed.
 Just run: